jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.22 Exp2

-Returns the exponential (base 2) of values in a raster..
+Returns the exponential (base 2) of values in a raster.

 *Parameters*: